Tommy0Storm/LRASection8/README.md

 - Additional book libraries (PageFlip, ScrollMagic, Paged.js), epub.js for eBook rendering, OpenSeadragon for high-resolution images, FullPage.js for smooth transitions, and Typed.js for animated text

 ## Setup
 Run `./startup.sh` to install dependencies.
 The script detects your OS and installs Node.js and all project packages.
-It is safe to run multiple times.
+It now includes additional testing frameworks like Mocha and Ava along with advanced linting utilities.
+The script is safe to run multiple times.
 Section 8 of the LRA for Disciplinary hearings
 This project now includes interactive Schedule 8 content with an animated flipbook and search functionality.
-Run `startup.sh` to install recommended development dependencies.
+Run `startup.sh` to install recommended development dependencies and debugging tools.

 Interactive guide to Section 8 of the Labour Relations Act.